truecaller/flutter-sdk/README.md

 //Step 1: Initialize the SDK with SDK_OPTION_WITH_OTP TruecallerSdk.initializeSDK(sdkOptions: TruecallerSdkScope.SDK_OPTION_WITH_OTP);

 //Step 2: Call getProfile to show consent screen to verify user's number
+//NOTE: isUsable will always return TRUE when using SDK_OPTION_WITH_OTP, so you can also call
+//getProfile directly
 TruecallerSdk.isUsable.then((isUsable) {
  isUsable ?
 TruecallerSdk.getProfile : print("***Not usable***");
 });